 Since 2011, global indirect procurement spend has been growing by around 7% annually.
 To take control, you need to start tracking indirect category inflation.

 According to McKinsey, global indirect procurement spend has been growing by an estimated 7% each year since 2011.
 Many of the inflationary factors driving this rise are well outside of most organisations’ control – so what can today’s procurement teams do to keep these essential costs under control?

 The short (and deceptively simple) answer is to improve inflation forecasting.
-Just as they do for their direct categories, procurement teams should be collecting intelligence to help them understand what will happen next in their indirect procurement categories, so they can stay ahead of costly shifts.
+Just as they do for their direct categories, procurement teams should be collecting category intelligence to help them understand what will happen next in their indirect procurement categories, so they can stay ahead of costly shifts.

 Armed with that insight, procurement teams can begin negotiating better contracts and deals.
-They can also start making proactive improvements to sourcing strategies for their indirect procurement categories, helping to keep spend under control.
+They can also start making proactive improvements to supplier sourcing strategies for their indirect procurement categories, helping to keep spend under control.

 If the answer is so simple, why aren’t procurement teams already doing it?